-School Program Description Completed by Charter School Renewing School February-March
+School Program Description Completed by Charter School Renewing School February-March and submitted to renewal school for review

 The School will complete and submit their proposed Program Description (contract Addendum A) for review by VOA-MN.
 Once the content of the document is agreed upon - including curriculum, interim assessments, and future plans, it will be incorporated into the renewal contract.